 Ideal Potty Spots

 If you have dug soil or desirable mulch in flowerpots, raised flowerbeds, or gardens around your yard, they might rely on your yard to take care of business.
-Another draw to this reason is that they might smell other cats who have the same idea—and they want to assert their territory.
+Another draw for this reason is that they might smell other cats who have the same idea and want to assert their territory.

-Even though kitties are the best, sometimes they are uninvited guests that can wreak havoc on your home.
+Even though cats are the best, sometimes, they are uninvited guests that can wreak havoc on your home.
 Or maybe they’re just being pests, and you’d prefer to go without the extra company or delightful poop bombs in your flower gardens.

 If you notice a lot of strays hanging out, don’t be afraid to reach out to a shelter or rescue for additional tips, resources, and options.
 They might very well aid in taking care of a stray kitty on the run.